carsonjyw/SkiHub/README.md

 # License

-This project is licensed under the GPL License - see the LICENSE.md file for details.
+This project is licensed under the GPL-2.0 License - see the LICENSE.md file for details.